Contact the DVLA enquiries team by calling their mobile-friendly local-rate contact number 0300 790 6801.

-To contact DVLA customer services for general enquiries and complaints, phone 0870 183 0650 or call using the mobile-friendly 0300 790 6801 number.
-The DVLA (Driver & Vehicle Licensing Agency) handles all aspects of driver and vehicle registration and licensing within the United Kingdom.
-DVLA recommends contacting them through the department relevant to your query/complaint (see DVLA Contact Numbers table below), however use the above numbers if you are unsure of which department to contact.
+To contact DVLA customer services for general enquiries please phone using their mobile-friendly number 0300 790 6801.
+The DVLA (Driver & Vehicle Licensing Agency) handles all aspects of driver and vehicle registration within the United Kingdom.
+DVLA recommends contacting them through the department relevant to your query or complaint, however use the above numbers if you are unsure of which department to contact.

 Phone 0300 790 6802 to contact the vehicle tax and SORN (statutory off road regulation notice) department of DVLA.
-This number should be used to contact DVLA to get your vehicle tax, check/change vehicle tax, get tax information, and to make a statutory off road regulation notice (SORN).
-This number is available to contact 8am-7pm Monday-Friday and 8am-2pm Saturday (closed Sunday), and is charged at standard UK local call rates.
+This number should be used to contact DVLA to get your vehicle tax, to check the amount of car tax you will have to pay and to make a statutory off road regulation notice (SORN) when you car is no longer being driven on the road.
+This number is available to contact the DVLA between 8am-7pm Monday-Friday and 8am-2pm Saturday and is charged at standard UK local call rates.

-You can also write to the DVLA vehicle tax & SORN department using their postal address:
+You can also write to the DVLA vehicle tax & SORN department with your enquiries by using their postal address below, however this is likely to take significantly longer than calling their telephone helpline.

 Vehicle Customer Services,